 Iowa has two types of concealed carry permits available: professional and non-professional permits.
 A professional permit is issued to an individual at least 18 years of age who is employed in a capacity that reasonably justifies that person should be armed.
 A non-professional permit is issued to an individual at least 21 years of age who meets permit requirements, including state-approved training.
 Resident and non-resident permits are available.

-Either a purchase permit or a valid permit to acquire weapons is required to acquire a handgun in Iowa.
+Also as of July 1, 2021, purchase permits will not be required in order to acquire a pistol or revolver from a federally licensed firearms dealer.
+There are now several options, including obtaining a purchase permit, having a valid permit to carry weapons or completing a satisfactory national instant criminal background check.
 There is no waiting period or firearms registration in the state, with the exception of purchase permits becoming valid three days after the date of application.
 There are no magazine-capacity restrictions.
 Iowa prohibits the possession of any bullet or projectile containing any chemical compound or mixture designed to explode or detonate upon impact.

 An Iowa carry permit also allows the concealed carrying of other non-firearm dangerous weapons such as switchblade knives, TASERs/stun guns, knives with blades in excess of 5 inches, or any other dangerous weapons.
 However, Tasers are illegal in some counties.
 In addition, Tasers that shoot electrodes are illegal.
 Pepper spray is legal to purchase and possess without a permit.